CBB752Spring2017/final-project-1-1-team-1-1/index.md

 ______________

 ### 5. Conclusions <a name = "conclusions"></a>
-A comparative analysis Carl's personal genome is useful for finding which variants are functionally important, and how common those variants are.
-We find that Carl has $\dots$.
+A comparative analysis of Carl's personal genome is useful for finding which variants are functionally important, and how common those variants are.
+Here, we have developed tools and a pipeline for retrieving information on Carl's personal variants.
+Although the variants were too numerous to collect annotations on all of them in our time frame, we demonstrate that, based on the gnomAD dataset, 2.5% of Carl's SNPs and 10% of his indels are private variants.
+Additionally, our pipeline is able to collect allele frequency data for non-private variants.
+From here, it would not be a difficult next step to identify pathogenic annotations of shared variants as candidates for clinical reporting.

 ______________